DanielRamos84/trelloApp/cypress/integration/owntests/README.md

 ```
 ## _trellotest.spec.js_
 ## _First iteration_
 - For e2e testing in this application we're only focusing on testing the behavior of a single board, list, tasks associated to this.
-We can have multiple boards, lists etc created as we execute the test suite but testing the other items is out of scope.
+Testing against multiple boards is out of scope.
+- Some of the tets:
+    - Create a board, list under board and two tasks under list.
+    - Assert task names
+    - Upload image file to task
+    - Show star on a board using JavaScript native events: Invoke and trigger.
+    - Show star on board using cypress real event plugin and chrome DevTool native events
 - Also we are creating a board in our application runing in localhost getting the ID for that board (id appended to the url) and setting that as our baseUrl in `cypress.json` file.
 So we first run only the first it block that contains `cy.addFirstBoard()` grab the url with the board if and use that in `cypress.json`.
 Then we skip that it block, _this is wrong approach but we'll fix that later._

 Visit localhost assert the following: Trello image and Log in button in nav bar, an h1 that reads My Boards, a card that reads Create a board...